 How I feel about it: Genuinely have cheered me up on bad days.
 Good choice.

 The Peace Corps said to, so I did.

-How I feel about it: There was actually a lot of misinformation on this point and I only wound up needing 4, which is only annoying because passport photos are shockingly expensive in the States and you can buy more here.
+How I feel about it: There was actually a lot of misinformation on this point and I only wound up needing 6, which is annoying because passport photos are shockingly expensive in the States and you can buy more here.